NNPDF/pineappl/docs/cli-tutorial.md

 ## `pineappl convolute`: Performing convolutions

-Now that you've got a grid, perform a convolution with a PDF set:
+Now that we've got a grid, we can perform a convolution with a PDF set:

     pineappl convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

-We've chosen to use the default CT18 PDF set for this tutorial, because it's the easiest to type.
+We've chosen to use the default CT18 PDF set for this tutorial, because it's the shortest to type.
 If you get an error that reads

     error: Invalid value for '<PDFSETS>...': The PDF set `CT18NNLO` was not found